LemmenAid/coastal-gardens/README.md

 ## User Experience (UX)

 ### Agile Methodology

-Epics were created to break down and group user stories which were then further broken down into tasks as steps to follow in the building process of the website.
-These were added to Project Boards on Github to assist with better organisation and prioritisation of the tasks.
+These are the user stories I started off with.
+These were broken down into tasks as steps to follow in the building process of the website.
+These steps were added to Project Boards on Github to assist with better organisation and prioritisation of the tasks.

+### User Stories

+1. As a Visitor, I want to browse feature articles on coastal gardening, so that I can learn more about gardening by the sea.
+2. As a Visitor, I want to understand the plant zone map, so I can determine in which zone I live.
+3. As a Visitor, I want to read an About page to understand the purpose and mission of the site.
+4. As a Visitor, I want to easily navigate to different sections of the site, so I can find relevant information quickly.

+5. As a Potential Member, I want to view a sign-up page that explains the benefits of joining, so I know why I should become a member.
+6. As a Potential Member, I want a simple registration process, so I can quickly join the community.

+7. As a Member, I want a personalized dashboard where I can save and view my favorite articles, so I can easily revisit them.
+8. As a Member, I want to see a list of all my comments in one place, so I can keep track of my participation.
+9. As a Member, I want the ability to write and publish my own gardening stories, so I can share my experiences with other members.
+10. As a Member, I want access to member-only stories, so I can learn from the experiences of other coastal gardeners.

+11. As an Admin, I want to manage feature posts and member stories, so that the content is relevant, accurate, and engaging for users.
+12. As an Admin, I want to moderate comments, so I can ensure a respectful and constructive environment.
+13. As an Admin, I want to manage user accounts, so I can assist with membership issues and maintain site quality.

 <details>
 <summary> User Story Template